thomassorensen2650/AF-SDK-UI-AFDataViewer/README.md

 Several versions of a generic AFDataViewer using AF SDK UI controls.
 Each version builds upon the previous.
 Displays data for a selected AFAttribute for a specified time range.

 # At-a-glance
-WinForm application
+- WinForm application
-.NET Framework 4.5.2
+- .NET Framework 4.5.2
-AF SDK 2.9 or later
+- AF SDK 2.9 or later
-Visual Studio 2017
+- Visual Studio 2017
-C# 7.0 (does not use Tuples)
+- C# 7.0
+- Does not use tuples so we can use previous version of .NET.

 # Versions